wavemaker/docs/learn/how-tos/configure-mtls-in-wmapp.md

 security.general.mtls.keystore.password=
 ```

 If MTLS enabled is false, the client authentication is disabled.
-If it is true then it requires the keystore file, file type, and the keystore password.
+If it is true, it requires the Keystore file, file type, and Keystore password.

-The Truststore or Keystore can be uploaded into the `src/main/resources` directory using the import resource option as shown below.
+The Truststore or Keystore can be uploaded into the `src/main/resources` directory using the import resource option, as shown below.

 ![Import-Resource](/learn/assets/import-resource.png)